Service API Reference

 Arguments

-• config (ServiceConfig): The config options defining the service.
+(ServiceConfig): The config options defining the service.in_place

-• canary_percent (int | None) = None: The percentage of traffic to send to the canary version of the service (0-100).
+(int | None) = None: The percentage of traffic to send to the canary version of the service (0-100).
 This can be used to manually shift traffic toward (or away from) the canary version.
 If not provided, traffic will be shifted incrementally toward the canary version until it reaches 100.
 Not supported when using --in-place.
+This is ignored when restarting a service or creating a new service.max_surge_percent

-• max_surge_percent (int | None) = None: Amount of excess capacity allowed to be used while updating the service (0-100).
+(int | None) = None: Amount of excess capacity allowed to be used while updating the service (0-100).
 Defaults to 100.
 Not supported when using --in-place.

 Returns: str